aristoteleo/dynast-release/docs/pipeline_usage.rst

       --verbose             Print debugging information
       -t THREADS            Number of threads to use (default: 8) --reads {total,transcriptome,spliced,unspliced}
                             Read groups to perform estimation on.
+This option can be used multiple times to estimate multiple groups. (default: all possible reads groups)
+      -o OUT                Path to output directory (default: current directory) --barcodes TXT        Textfile containing filtered cell barcodes.
+Only these barcodes will be processed.
+This option may be used multiple times when multiple input directories are provided.
-This option can be used multiple times to estimate multiple groups. (default: all possible reads groups) -o OUT                Path to output directory (default: current directory) --groups CSV          CSV containing cell (barcode) groups, where the first column is the barcode and the second is the group name the cell belongs to.
-Cells will be combined per group for estimation of parameters specified by `--groups-for`.
+      --groups CSV          CSV containing cell (barcode) groups, where the first column is the barcode and the second is the group name the cell belongs to.
-      --ignore-groups-for-pi
+                            Estimation will be performed by aggregating UMIs per group.
+This option may be used multiple times when multiple input directories are provided.
+      --method {pi_g,alpha}
+                            Correction method to use.
+May be `pi_g` to estimate the fraction of labeled RNA for every cell-gene combination, or `alpha` to use alpha correction as used in the scNT-seq paper. `alpha` is recommended for UMI-based assays.
+This option has no effect when used with
+                            `--control`. (default: alpha)
+      --ignore-groups-for-est
-                            Ignore cell groupings when estimating the fraction of labeled RNA.
+                            Ignore cell groupings when calculating final estimations for the fraction of labeled RNA.
+When `--method pi_g`, groups are ignored when estimating fraction of labeled RNA.
+When `--method alpha`, groups are ignored when estimating detection rate.
 This option only has an effect when `--groups` is also specified.
       --genes TXT           Textfile containing list of genes to use.
 All other genes will be treated as if they do not exist.
       --cell-threshold COUNT
                             A cell must have at least this many reads for correction. (default: 1000) --cell-gene-threshold COUNT
-                            A cell-gene pair must have at least this many reads for correction. (default: 16) --downsample NUM      Downsample the number of reads (UMIs).
+                            A cell-gene pair must have at least this many reads for correction.
+Only for `--method pi_g`. (default: 16)
+      --gene-names          Group counts by gene names instead of gene IDs when generating H5AD file --downsample NUM      Downsample the number of reads (UMIs).
 If a decimal between 0 and 1 is given, then the number is interpreted as the proportion of remaining reads.
 If an integer is given, the number is interpreted as the absolute number of remaining reads.
       --downsample-mode MODE
                             Downsampling mode.
 Can be one of: `uniform`, `cell`, `group`.
 If `uniform`, all reads (UMIs) are downsampled uniformly at random.
+If
-If `cell`, only cells that have more reads than the argument to `--downsample` are downsampled to exactly that number.
+                            `cell`, only cells that have more reads than the argument to `--downsample` are downsampled to exactly that number.
 If `group`, identical to `cell` but per group specified by `--groups`.
       --control             Indicate this is a control sample, only the background mutation rate will be estimated.
       --p-e P_E             Textfile containing a single number, indicating the estimated background mutation rate

+Estimation methods
+''''''''''''''''''
+Dynast supports two different statistical correction methods.
+The :code:`--method pi_g` employs a Bayesian inference approach to directly estimate the fraction of labeled RNA for each cell-gene combination.
+While this approach performs well for plate-based assays (such as those using Smart-Seq), droplet-based assays (such as those using Drop-seq) produce very sparse counts for which this estimation procedure often fails due to low number of reads per cell-gene.
+Therefore, :code:`--method alpha` uses the detection rate estimation used in [Qiu2020]_, which is more suited for sparse data.
+See :ref:`bayesian_inference` for more information.

 Estimation thresholds
 '''''''''''''''''''''
 The :code:`--cell-threshold` and :code:`--cell-gene-threshold` arguments control the minimum number of reads that a cell and cell-gene combination must have for accurate estimation.
 By default, these are :code:`1000` and :code:`16` respectively.
 Any cells with reads less than the former are excluded from estimation, and the same goes for any genes within a cell that has less reads than the latter.
 If :code:`--groups` is also provided, then these thresholds apply to each cell **group** instead of each cell individually.
-Internally, :code:`--cell-threshold` is used to filter cells before estimating the average conversion rate in labeled RNA (see :ref:`induced_rate_estimation`), and :code:`--cell-gene-threshold` is used to filter cell-gene combinations before estimating the fraction of new RNA (see :ref:`bayesian_inference`).
+Internally, :code:`--cell-threshold` is used to filter cells before estimating the average conversion rate in labeled RNA (see :ref:`induced_rate_estimation`), and :code:`--cell-gene-threshold` is used to filter cell-gene combinations before estimating the fraction of new RNA and only has an effect when :code:`--method pi_g` (see :ref:`bayesian_inference`).

 Estimation on a subset of RNA species
 '''''''''''''''''''''''''''''''''''''